ncgadgetry/southeastcon2017/README.md

 * ArenaControl - the Arduino source code for the control electronics

    The arena source code is still a work in progress and is not yet complete.
-Once complete, I will announce an offer for free cash and fame to anyone who can find any remaining bugs in the code.
-That offer is NOT available at this time, but you are encouraged to read and understand the code.
-If you do find an issue now and want to pass it on to me, I will still add add your name to the list of contributors, but no cash prize.
-Or you can wait and hope the issue has not been fixed or reported by someone else.
+   Please read the comments in the main ArenaControl.ino file for an offer of fame (and 'fortune') for helping locate and resolve issues in the code.

+* 3D Files

+   The OpenSCAD 3D files for the arena and stage components

+* Rules

+   Latest copy of the rules, and historical copies of earlier versions.

 # References